fluxcd/flagger/docs/gitbook/how-it-works.md

           cookie:
             regex: "^(.*?;)?(user=test)(;.*)?$"
 ```

+If Flagger finds a HTTP match condition, it will ignore the `maxWeight` and `stepWeight` settings.

 The above configuration will run an analysis for ten minutes targeting the Safari users and those that have a test cookie.
 You can determine the minimum time that it takes to validate and promote a canary deployment using this formula: